-- Building a container requires a root, or sudo - You can do that on your own machine - You can do that in the cloud (e.g. Sylabs Cloud, Docker Hub). - You can't do that at CHPC clusters - -> build your containers locally, or on container hubs - You can run a container as an user - You can run your own containers at CHPC - You can run CHPC provided containers at CHPC - You can run containers obtained on the internet at CHPC
+- Building a container requires a root, or sudo - You can do that on your own machine - You can do that in the cloud (e.g. Sylabs Cloud, Docker Hub). - You can't do that at CHPC clusters - > build your containers locally, or with singularity remote - We may provide a machine for building Apptainer containers - You can run a container as an user - You can run your own containers at CHPC - You can run CHPC provided containers at CHPC - You can run containers obtained on the internet at CHPC